10 min read

 Now that we’ve got most of the research portion of affiliate marketing, we can move to the fun part.
 If you’re asking yourself where you can include affiliate links, we have a few ideas to help you get the ball rolling.

-Are you ready to start affiliate marketing products?
+Are you ready to find your own affiliate products to sell?
 Think about joining relevant affiliate programs!
 We have a full guide of over 30+ affiliate programs in this Tradecraft issue.

 Which affiliate marketing ideas sound like the best fit for your business?
 Let us know in the comment section below.